 According to the U.S. government travel guidelines:

-- Those arriving directly from mainland China, Iran, Schengen Area of Europe, the United Kingdom, or the Republic of Ireland or who were in one of these regions within the past 14 days, without a U.S. passport, and who are not permanent residents or who are not (generally) immediate family members of U.S. citizens, cannot enter the country.
+- Those arriving directly from mainland China, Iran, Schengen Area of Europe, the United Kingdom, the Republic of Ireland, or Brazil or who were in one of these regions within the past 14 days, without a U.S. passport, and who are not permanent residents or who are not (generally) immediate family members of U.S. citizens, cannot enter the country.

-- Those arriving from a country that has a Level 3 Travel Health Notice are directed to self-isolate for 14 days.
+- Those arriving from any country outside the United States are directed to self-isolate for 14 days.